LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <ARKODE.Mathematics.MRIStep>`.
+of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, the SPRKStep module that provides :ref:`symplectic partitioned Runge--Kutta methods <ARKODE.Mathematics.SPRKStep>` for Hamiltonian dynamics, the MRIStep module that provides a variety of :ref:`multirate infinitesimal methods <ARKODE.Mathematics.MRIStep>`, and the LSRKStep module that supports :ref:`low-storage Runge--Kutta methods
-We then discuss the :ref:`adaptive temporal error controllers
+<ARKODE.Mathematics.LSRK>`.
+We then discuss the :ref:`adaptive temporal
-<ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including
-discussion of our choice of norms for measuring errors within various components of the solver.
+error controllers <ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including discussion of our choice of norms for measuring errors within various components of the solver.

 We then discuss the nonlinear and linear solver strategies used by ARKODE for solving implicit algebraic systems that arise in computing each